 All of the hazards described above can be virtually eliminated through the careful installation of a good quality solar animal guard.
 This is best done by an experienced professional, but homeowners on a budget can do it themselves.

-Stay tuned as we publish more info to help homeowners, installers and investors decide whether animal guard is worth the investment, and how to perform a top-quality install.
+Explore the resources on our site for homeowners, installers and investors to decide whether animal guard is worth the investment, and how to perform a top-quality install.